jcarpenter/joshcarpenter.ca/src/posts/dying-oceans-bc.md

 ---

-TODO: Grab stats from "Canada's Marine Coasts in a Changing Climate".
+[TODO: Grab stats from "Canada's Marine Coasts in a Changing Climate"]{.todo}.

 ## Fisheries declines

-TODO: Flesh this out further.
+[TODO: Flesh this out further]{.todo}.
 All I have is the following article on economic impacts on commercial fisherman in 2019.

 The federal government cites climate change as the primary cause of declines in ocean fisheries.
 In 2019 the returns were so bad for some species and regions that commercial fisherman requested government relief: ==Chan, Cheryl.
 [Unfolding Disaster in B.C.
 Salmon Fishing Industry Has Hit Workers Hard](https://vancouversun.com/business/local-business/advocates-sound-alarm-on-unfolding-disaster-in-b-c-salmon-fishing-industry).
 The Vancouver Sun.
 10 Sep 2019.
 Retrieved 5 Oct 2019.==